 For general travel tips to France, we recommend you check:

-To get to Montpellier or Avignon, where most of our trips start, from overseas you’ll first need to fly to Charles de Gaulle (CDG) or Orly (ORY) both in Paris and connect to a local flight or the extensive French train system.
-The Charles de Gaulle airport has its own TGV station, which is quite convenient.
+To get to Montpellier or Avignon from overseas, where most of our trips start, you will most probably need to fly into Charles de Gaulle (CDG) or Orly (ORY) in Paris first and then connect to a local flight or the extensive French train system.
+Charles de Gaulle airport conveniently has its own TGV station.
 If you are coming from Europe, there are several low-cost airlines such as Ryanair, Easyjet, Flybe and BMIBaby that can be extremely affordable.

-Montpellier, where our Canal du Midi trip starts, is very well serviced by international and national airlines.
-From Montpellier–Méditerranée Airport (MPL), you can take the shuttle bus (1,70 €) to the town center (your hotel is only a 5-minute walk from there).
+Montpellier, where our Canal du Midi trip starts, is very well serviced by national and some international airlines.
+Depending on where you are flying from you may be able to fly direct to Montpellier or you may need a connecting flight.
+From Montpellier–Méditerranée Airport (MPL), you can take the shuttle bus (1,60 €) to the town center (your hotel is only a 5-minute walk from there).
 Or you can take a cab, which will cost approx. 20-25 €.

 To get to Avignon, from where some of our tours in this region start, make sure you read the following piece: